rapid7/metasploit-framework/documentation/modules/auxiliary/gather/ldap_query.md

 ## Vulnerable Application
 This module allows users to query an LDAP server using either a custom LDAP query, or a set of LDAP queries under a specific category.
-Users can also specify a JSON or YAML file containing custom queries to be executed using the RUN_QUERY_FILE action.
+Users can also specify a JSON or YAML file containing custom queries to be executed using the `RUN_QUERY_FILE` action.
-If this action is specified, then QUERY_FILE_PATH must be a path to the location of this JSON/YAML file on disk.
+If this action is specified, then `QUERY_FILE_PATH` must be a path to the location of this JSON/YAML file on disk.

-Users can also run a single query by using the RUN_SINGLE_QUERY option and then setting the QUERY_FILTER datastore option to the filter to send to the LDAP server and QUERY_ATTRIBUTES to a comma seperated string containing the list of attributes they are interested in obtaining from the results.
+Users can also run a single query by using the `RUN_SINGLE_QUERY` option and then setting the `QUERY_FILTER` datastore option to the filter to send to the LDAP server and `QUERY_ATTRIBUTES` to a comma seperated string containing the list of attributes they are interested in obtaining from the results.

-As a third option can run one of several predefined queries by setting ACTION to the appropriate value.
+As a third option can run one of several predefined queries by setting `ACTION` to the appropriate value.
+These options will be loaded from the `ldap_queries_default.yaml` file located in the MSF configuration directory, located by default at `~/.msf4/ldap_queries_default.yaml`.

-All results will be returned to the user in table, CSV or JSON format, with || as the delimiter separating multiple items within one column.
+All results will be returned to the user in table, CSV or JSON format, depending on the value of the `OUTPUT_FORMAT` datastore option.
+The characters `||` will be used as a delimiter should multiple items exist within a single column.

 ## Verification Steps